SharePoint/sp-dev-docs/docs/spfx/build-a-hello-world-web-part.md

 }
 ```

->Yeoman SharePoint generator allows you to choose `react` as your framework of choice when adding a new web part to the project.
+>**Note:** The Yeoman SharePoint generator lets you choose **React** as your framework of choice when adding a new web part to the project.

 #### Web part property pane
-The property pane is also defined here in the `HelloWorldWebPart` class. `propertyPaneSettings` property is where you will need to define the property pane.
+The property pane is also defined in the **HelloWorldWebPart** class.
+The **propertyPaneSettings** property is where you need to define the property pane.

-Once the properties are defined, you can then access them in your web part using the `this.properties.<property-value>`, as we do in the `render` method:
+Once the properties are defined, you can access them in your web part using `this.properties.<property-value>`, as shown in the **render** method:

 ```ts
 <p class="ms-font-l ms-fontColor-white">${this.properties.description}</p>
 ```

-Visit the [Integrating Property Pane with a Web Part](./Integrating-Property-Pane) topic to get to know more about how to work with property pane and property pane field types.
+Read the [Integrating property pane with a web part](./Integrating-Property-Pane) topic to learn more about how to work with the property pane and property pane field types.

-Replace the `propertyPaneSettings` method with the code below which shows how to add property types other than TextField.
+Replace the **propertyPaneSettings** method with the code below which shows how to add property types other than TextField.

 ```ts
 protected get propertyPaneSettings(): IPropertyPaneSettings {